tomsimonart/sdfm-legacy/README.md

 SDFM will hard link files (only within your home directory) into a storage directory.
 This storage is designed to work with git so you can version your configuration files and share them between machines.
+When you change your configuration file the changes will be reflected in the storage too.

 ### Installation